Sam Hughes (footballer): Style of play

 Hughes was originally a midfielder before being converted to centre-back in the 2016–17 season.

 He has been described as "a dying breed – an old school centre-half who wants to get stuck in, head it and kick it".
 Peterborough describes him as "a good organiser, decent in the tackle and a threat from set-pieces."
-He is also acclaimed for his aerial ability, standing at 187 cm.
+Scottish football manager Darren Ferguson also acclaimed Hughes for his aerial ability and "outstanding" characteristics, standing at 187 cm.